 #2.
 Come Prepared

 In theory, this one should be a no-brainer, but we understand that sometimes it’s difficult to know how to prepare.
-First, grab the DIME audition requirements and read through the bullet points carefully.
+First, grab the audition requirements for the program you are interested in and read through the bullet points carefully.
 Practice each one of the tasks.
 When you’re asked to play or sing a major, minor, or pentatonic scale, you should be able to relax and do so at a comfortable tempo.
 Don’t rush it, we just want to hear the correct notes!
 If you are confused about any of the tasks, please let us know.
 We want to help you prepare and monitor your progress if possible.

 Rehearsing the songs is also an important part of preparing for an audition, but how?
 One good suggestion is to focus on the weaker areas of the song.
 If there’s any point in the song you are performing that feels lackluster, loop that section until it feels right.

 Note: You must complete steps #1 and #2 before this is possible!
 Once you’ve got the music together, how can you make sure you feel great on stage?
 First, try to get a good night’s sleep and drink a lot of water, especially if you’re singing at your audition.
 Eat good food: no dairy, nothing ice cold, and our vocal instructors may even suggest no coffee/caffeine!
 (I’ll let you decide on that one!)

 Also – Dress to impress!
 We’re not talking about a suit and tie, but come to an audition at DIME dressed as the best version of yourself.
 This is for your benefit more than ours.
 If you look good, you will feel more comfortable and more confident!

 #4.
 Warm Up